christophcrichter-testorg/buildly-ui/README.md

 ## Summary

-Buildy-UI-React is a [React](https://reactjs.org/) web app that implements the core features of [Midgard](https://docs.walhall.io/walhall/midgard).
+Buildy-UI-React is a [React](https://reactjs.org/) web app that implements the core features of the UI core and the BUildly Core administrator (https://docs.walhall.io/walhall/midgard).

 Buildy-UI-React is your **app root repository.** When you create a Buildy app, the UI and admin for it is imported with either React or Angular frameworks and adds Buildy-UI-React to your GitHub account and gives it the same name as your app.
 It comes pre-configured to communicate with your app's API via [Buildy](https://buildly.io).
 This is where you develop your Walhall app.